Therapy HIPAA Hub

 Do I need separate software for each function, or can one platform do everything?

 A full EHR like SimplePractice or TherapyNotes handles scheduling, notes, telehealth, billing, and secure messaging in one platform with a single BAA.
 You will still need a separate HIPAA-compliant email service for any client communication that happens outside the EHR portal.
+Beyond that, one EHR covers most needs for a solo practice.

 What software do I absolutely need to be HIPAA-compliant?